-City contractors and their affiliates are prohibited from making political contributions to elected officials who approve their contracts with the City.
+City contractors and their affiliates are prohibited from making political contributions to elected officials (or candidates for these offices) who approve their contracts with the City.
 If your organization submits a proposal to contract with the City, you may be required to issue a notice to your organization’s affiliates notifying them of this rule.
 Specifically, any person who is seeking to enter into a contract with the City and County of San Francisco (or a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District or the Community College District) that has an anticipated value of $100,000 in a fiscal year and must be approved by an elected official (or the board of a state agency on which an appointee of the officer sits) must inform each of the person’s affiliates of the prohibition in section 1.126(b) by the submission of a proposal for such contract.
 The notice is sufficient if it:

 - is provided in written form,